-Fred R. Coulter-May 28, 1994
+Fred R. Coulter

-I've said for years that I want to do a series in 1-John.
-We see that there are many, many parallels in the first epistle of John that fit today.
+We see that there are many, many parallels in the First Epistle of John that fit today.
 The Epistle of 1-John is really quite a tremendous and fantastic book.
-I'm not going to go much into the background here today.
+I'm not going to go much Into the background here today.
 Rather, when I send this out I will have the background all written up so you can go ahead and read it.
 But there are just a couple of things that I want to cover.

-Here in a book entitled An Introduction to the New Testament, it says concerning 1-John:
+From: An introduction to the New Testament (no author cited) concerning 1-John:

 The forcible simplicity of it's sentences, the node of finality behind its utterances, the marvelous blending of gentle love and deep cutting sternness of its contents and the majesty of its un-garnished thoughts have made 1-John a favorite with Christians everywhere.
-The simplicity of its language makes it intelligible to the simplest saint.
+The simplicity of its language makes it intelligible to the simplest saint..
 While the profundity of its truth challenge the most accomplished scholars.

-Now, I'll have to say, 'Amen' to that.
+I'll have to say, 'Amen' to that.
 That is a good evaluation of it.